jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 sudo apt-get install -y python-numpy python-scipy
 ```

-We next clone the Caffe repo.
+Clone the Caffe repo.

 ```sh
 cd ~
 git clone https://github.com/BVLC/caffe.git
 ```

-We make changes in Makefile.config and Makefile and configure to proceed the Caffe installation smoothly.
+Make changes in Makefile.config and Makefile and configure it to proceed with the Caffe installation smoothly.

 ```sh
 cd ~/caffe